klutchell/balena-pihole/README.md

 - [PADD](https://github.com/pi-hole/PADD)
 - [Unbound](https://unbound.net)

-balenaCloud is a free service to remotely manage and update your Raspberry Pi through an online dashboard interface, as well as providing remote access to the Pi-hole web interface without any additional configuation.
+balenaCloud is a free service to remotely manage and update your Raspberry Pi through an online dashboard interface, as well as providing remote access to the Pi-hole web interface without any additional configuration.

 ## Hardware required